Feb. 20 Column: Cabin Fever Gardening Symposium

 Don’t Be Afraid of Pruning _ Tim Kohlhauff covers the basic steps for pruning ornamental shrubs and trees.

-Supporting Miniature Wildlife in the Garden: Taking Pollinator Habitat Conservation to the Next Level _ Mace Vaughan relates the natural history of the native bees in our gardens and discusses the fundamental principles of pollinator conservation.
+Supporting Miniature Wildlife in the Garden: Taking Pollinator Habitat Conservation to the Next Level _ Mace Vaughan relates the natural history of the native bees in our gardens and pollinator conservation.

-Finding Resiliency in Nature _ Cathi Lamoreux will explore the inherent human-nature connection as one of our strongest forces of strength and inspiration, especially in times of adversity.
+Finding Resiliency in Nature _ Cathi Lamoreux will explore the inherent human-nature connection as one of our strongest forces of strength and inspiration.

 Rain Gardens: How We Mimic Healthy Forests _ Zsofia Paster will focus on sustainable solutions for capturing and filtering rainwater.

 Two other highlights of the Symposium include virtual garden tours and the virtual marketplace.
 Registrants will be able to view videos of notable public gardens, interesting projects, and local gardens.
-In the marketplace, they’ll find coupons and live links to vendors that support sustainable gardening practices as well as links to non-profit organizations that foster a sustainable community.
+What’s in the marketplace?
+Coupons and live links to vendors that support sustainable gardening practices.
+There will also be links to non-profit organizations that foster a sustainable community.

 When: On Mar.
 12, online presentations by featured speakers Douglas Tallamy and John J. Albers will take place.
 Registrants will be able to view focused presentations on gardening topics at their leisure between Mar.
 14 and Apr.
 15.